Graduate Diploma of Project Management (GradDipPM)

 FEE-HELP is a Commonwealth Government loan available to eligible students enrolled in APIC Courses in order to help pay all or part of their tuition fees.

-Details about HELP loans including eligibility requirements can be foundhere.
+Details about HELP loans including eligibility requirements and repayment of a HELP debt can be foundhere.

 If you have any questions about applying for FEE-HELP please contact us at:[email protected]